Barbara M. Carey-Shuler

 Barbara M. Carey-Shuler, public servant, community activist and educator served as the first African American woman on the Board of County Commissioners for Miami-Dade County, Florida (formerly Metro-Dade County) when she was appointed by then-Governor Robert Bob Graham on December 10, 1979.
-She was elected to the Commission in 1982, 1986, 1996, 2000, and 2004 while serving as the Chairwoman of the Board of County Commissioners from 2002-2004, when she became the first African-American to hold the position in the 60 years of Miami-Dade County governance.
+She was elected to the Commission in 1982, 1986, 1996, 2000, and 2004 while serving as the chairwoman of the Board of County Commissioners from 2002 to 2004, when she became the first African-American to hold the position in the 60 years of Miami-Dade County governance.

 Early life and education

 Barbara Jean McCollough was born and raised in the small coastal town of Fernandina Beach, Florida by her parents Wendell H. and Janie Lang McCollough.
 In 1957, she graduated as the valedictorian from Peck High School, a segregated school for African Americans.
 Barbara McCollough attended Florida A&M University, a historically Black university, where she graduated in 1961 with a Bachelor of Science degree in speech.
 In 1962, she earned a Master of Arts in speech and communications from Ohio State University.

 Furthering her education while working as a public-school teacher and later as an administrator for the Miami-Dade County Public Schools, Barbara McCollough Carey earned a Master of Education in Guidance at the University of Miami in 1969.
 She also completed a Doctorate in Educational Supervision and Administration from the University of Florida in 1978.